 Images of Prague continuously appear in Western culture, although less expensive eastern venues are gaining some of the screen time more recently.
 Prague is not only popular for tourists but also many international movies have been shot here: Mission Impossible, The League of Extraordinary Gentlemen, Amadeus, Everything is Illuminated, Oliver Twist, Hellboy but the film Casino Royale, in 2006, really put Prague on the map.
 The films that came after, with hardly any exceptions, were low budget affairs that managed to achieve the impact of much higher budget rivals: Last Holiday, Hostel, The illusionist and Young Hannibal: Behind the Mask.

-Festival One World focuses on documentaries about human rights and brings thrilling testimonies about lives of those people whose rights have been violated or are currently in a difficult situation.
+Festival One World focuses on documentaries about human rights.
+It brings thrilling testimonies about the lives of those people whose rights have been violated or are currently in a difficult situation.
 Many movies are investigative trips where filmmakers risk their own lives, yet the idea to inform the world about injustice pushes them.
-You will probably be surprised to find out that powerful stories do not take place only abroad but it can be in your neighbour’s flat.
+You will probably be surprised to find out that powerful stories do not take place only abroad, but they can be in your neighbour’s flat.

 The Febiofest festival was originally an independent festival for fans, and it has become a big international event during twenty years of its existence.
 Directors like Roman Polanski or Tom Tykwer have had a chance to introduce their movies.
 The festival presents the best of international production, retrospectives and profiles of filmmakers and explores new territories and new filmmakers.
 However, organizers still focus on the original aim and profile of the festivals: everything for viewers.
 So come and see for yourself.